Yeb02/CUDA_DeMoCEvo/README.md

 CUDA and Cublas functions will be merged to the main branch when a satisfactory modulation rule for predictive coding is found.
 The time it takes to develop and iterate on kernels is not worth the performance gain on my hardware (GTX 1050M).
 In the mean time, acceleration relies on libtorch's CPU and GPU BLAS. <br>

-There are 2 major hindrances to predictive coding's efficiency:
+There are 2 major hindrances to predictive coding's hardware efficiency:
 - low GPU occupancy as its operations are matrix-vector products, memory bound.
 - each "time step" in the simulation requires a number of inference steps, and the deeper the network the worst it gets.
 5 layers require at least 16 steps.